FLO-2DKaren/FLO-2D-Tutorial-Source/source/Coastal-Flooding/Culverts.rst

 ____________________________________________________________

 .. important:: On FLO-2D, the Culvert must be created from upstream (higher elevation) to downstream (lower elevation).
                It is possible to check the elevations using the Grid Info Tool.
+The grid element elevation is used as the invert elevation of the culvert.
+If elevation corrections are needed, review the Advanced Hydraulic Structures lesson for the methods.
+It is found on the left sidebar.

                .. image:: ../img/Coastal/culv026.png